 In stark contrast to the gentle stretches of the Ceze around Goudargues, where a canal flows down ‘Main Street,’ the river then carves great channels and cavities into the rocks at Sautadet, near Roque sur Cèze, the next village to the east, as its waters disappear into a complex network of galleries and cylindrical pot-holes, formed by the swirling movement of the pebbles.
-The whole site was probably the result of some unusual uplifting of the limestone bedrock five millions years ago.
+This Valcèzard site, the Sautadet Falls, was probably the result of some unusual uplifting of the limestone bedrock five millions years ago.

 What gives the terrain its unity are the vines, the lavender fields and, yes, the unmistakable homogeneity of the undulating ‘Garrigues.’